 Report cards are distributed to inform parents of their child's progress.
 Grades K-8 are issued quarterly.
-Reports cards can be found on Gradelock.
+Standards Based Learning is used in grades Pre-K- 3.
+Traditional Grading is used in grades 4-8

 PROGRESS REPORTS

 Parents are encouraged to monitor their child's progress on a regular basis using Gradelock and contact teachers with any concerns.
 Parents are issued a password to access this on-line program.